Cholesterol 7 alpha-hydroxylase: Synthesis of bile acid

 Cholesterol 7 alpha-hydroxylase is the rate-limiting enzyme in the synthesis of bile acid from cholesterol via the classic pathway, catalyzing the formation of 7α-hydroxycholesterol.

+7α-hydroxycholesterol subsequently forms a number of bile acids, including taurocholic, glycocholic, taurochenodeoxycholic, and glycochenodeoxycholic acid produced and secreted from the human liver.
+The activity of CYP7A1 regulates the production of chenodeoxycholic acid and cholic acid, which are primary bile acids produced in the liver through the oxidation of cholesterol.
 The unique detergent properties of bile acids are essential for the digestion and intestinal absorption of hydrophobic nutrients.

-Bile acids have powerful toxic properties like membrane disruption and there are a wide range of mechanisms to restrict their accumulation in tissues and blood.
-The discovery of farnesoid X receptor (FXR) which is located in the liver, has opened new insights.
-Bile acid activation of FXR represses the expression of CYP7A1 via, raising the expression of small heterodimer partner (SHP, NR0B2), a non-DNA binding protein.
+Bile acids have powerful toxic properties including membrane disruption and there are a wide range of mechanisms to restrict their accumulation in tissues and blood.
+The discovery of farnesoid X receptor (FXR), which is located in the liver and intestine, opened new insights.
+Bile acid activation of FXR in liver represses the expression of CYP7A1 by raising the expression of small heterodimer partner (SHP, NR0B2), a non-DNA binding protein.
+The increased abundance of SHP causes it to associate with liver receptor homolog (LRH)-1, which is an obligate factor required for the transcription of CYP7A1.

+Furthermore, there is an "FXR/SHP-independent" mechanism that also represses CYP7A1 expression.
+This "FXR/SHP-independent" pathway involves the interaction of bile acids with liver macrophages, which finally induces the expression and secretion of cytokines.
+These inflammatory cytokines, which include tumor necrosis factor alpha and interleukin-1beta, act upon the liver parenchymal cells causing a rapid repression of the CYP7A1 gene.